Garrett considering disc golf course

+GARRETT — Garrett residents could discover a new way to enjoy recreation and tee off should a disc golf course is created.

-GARRETT — Plans for a possible 18-hole disc golf course at Ocker Park on the north side of Garrett were briefly discussed at Tuesday’s meeting of the Garrett Board of Works.
+A proposal for a possible 18-hole disc golf course at Ocker Park on the north side of Garrett were briefly discussed at the April 20 Board of Works meeting.

+The suggestion was first presented at a recent Garrett Parks Authority meeting.

-Also Tuesday, the board approved a bid from Webb Concrete Construction for the 2021 50/50 sidewalk replacement program.
+In other business, the Board of Works approved Webb Concrete Construction’s bid for this year’s sidewalk replacement program.
 City Planner Milton Otero presented bid tabulations showing price increases from last year of 50 cents per square foot for concrete removal and disposal, new curb-face sidewalk installation and new driveway aprons.

+The costs also showed a $1 increase per square foot for new sidewalk installation and a $5 increase per linear foot for new roll curb installation.

 The Redevelopment Committee opted to pay for the rebuilding of C.R.
 15, Otero said.
 City Engineer Aaron Ott is putting together bid documents, and Otero said he is organizing meetings with adjacent property owners before the project begins.

-The Redevelopment Committee also will be funding a new parking lot behind Shorty’s Steak House on North Randolph Street.
+The Redevelopment Committee will also fund a new parking lot behind Shorty’s Steakhouse on North Randolph Street.
 Plans are to compact the gravel surface first, with paving possible in the future.

 Wastewater Plant Superintendent Bruce Schlosser introduced Marcy Coe, who joined the department as operations/lab tech.
 Longtime employee Jeff Bartels will be retiring at the end of the month, he added.
 The board gave its approval to purchase a replacement blower for the plant at a cost of $35,000.

-Streets and Parks Superintendent Eric Mossberger reported the street sweeper already made a complete round of the city, the new pool slide has arrived, and mowing continues along with landscaping work in the parks and in front of the stage at Eastside Park.
-The department took possession of a new dump truck last week, he added.
+Streets and Parks Superintendent Eric Mossberger reported the street sweeper has made a complete round of the city.

+The new pool slide has arrived, and the pool will open Saturday, May 29.

 Mossberger reminded residents of the citywide spring cleanup on Saturday, May 8, from 7-11:30 a.m. at the street barn.

-Fifteen arrests were made during the period, of which nine were Garrett residents and six lived outside of the city.
-Of those arrests, five were warrants, two were traffic arrests and four were for various drugs.
+Police made 15 arrests during the period; nine were Garrett residents and six lived outside of the city.
+Of those arrests, five were on warrants, two were traffic arrests and four were for various drugs.
 One miscellaneous arrest was recorded.
 Officers also reported 20 business checks during the period.

-The board requested McPherson supply an inventory of current police vehicles prior to moving forward on bids for new squad cars this year.
+The board requested McPherson provide an inventory of current police vehicles before moving forward on bids for new vehicles this year.

-Fire Chief Chad Werkheiser said air packs ordered at the end of the year have arrived, and training will begin with plans to put them into service by the first of May.
+Fire Chief Chad Werkheiser said the air packs that ordered at the end of 2020 have arrived, and training will begin with plans to put them into service by the first of May.

-The board also learned the Garrett Plan Commission last week approved Section II of Heritage Estates and that public storage units will be allowed in business-general zones as well as industrial areas in the city.

 (0) comments